 One of the typical benefits of a university is the greater variety of activities outside the classroom, and UM doesn’t disappoint.
 It offers many clubs tied to students’ academic interests, as well as a club dedicated to environmental awareness, an international club to celebrate the world’s cultures and diverse students at UM, the Student Recreation Program for intramural and fitness activities, and Republican and Democrat groups.

 The Knights of Virtue (for men) and Vera Forma (for women) focus on the development of virtue and holiness, studying Scripture and the saints from a clearly Christian but not exclusively Catholic perspective.
 As noted above, campus ministry sponsors Collegians for Life.

 The UM Marauders field eight teams for men and eight for women in the NCAA Division II.
 These include basketball, cross country, soccer, and indoor and outdoor track and field for both men and women; baseball, football, and wrestling for men; and softball, tennis, and volleyball for women.
 The Fellowship of Christian Athletes works with the varsity athletes to strengthen their relationship with Christ, while also hosting basketball and “powder puff” football events for other students.

 In the local area, students can find numerous outdoor bike and walking trails, parks, a zoo, and the Missouri River which runs near campus.
 Out of the cold, there are many restaurants, museums, performances, and cultural activities.

 The Bottom Line

 The University of Mary’s renewed vitality as a Catholic university is exciting and pervasive.
-The faithful curriculum and attention to ethical development, the Catholic Studies Program, the responsible campus residence policies and new halls for seriously Catholic students, the new Rome campus, and other factors combine to make UM a wonderful college for The Newman Guide
+The faithful curriculum and attention to ethical development, the Catholic Studies Program, the move to discernment-based residence halls, the Rome campus, and other factors combine to make UM a wonderful college for The Newman Guide

 But UM is also unique among most Guide